danielmelilli/danielmelilli.github.io/_posts/2019-08-09-how_i_edit_this_site.markdown

 When I was looking for a new project for a website, there were 3 things

-I had to be able to update it from anywhere, not in front of a computer It had to be simple, and not get in my way
+I had to be able to update it from anywhere, not in front of a computer It had to be simple, and not get in my way.
-It had to be

 One of the things I thought would be cool would be if I could edit and manage this site completely from my iPad (or any other iOS device).
 Why?
 Well, Why not.